Juggern4ut/cyberSecurityProjectMeier/README.md

 ### Description of the flaw

 In the application users have the possibility to upload an image with their post that show up on their profile.
 Since we fixed in flaw 3 that users that are not friends cannot see each others posts we might assume that the images are safe too.
 But a clever attacker might realize that he can directly download images by manipulating the URL again.
+To verify this Problem we can once again login as bob and visit the url `/image/3` and download a image of the admin.

 ### How to fix it

 When the user tries to access an image directly via the url we need to make sure that the logged in user is allowed to access that image.
+This solution is implemented in the commented out code below the flaw.

 ## FLAW 5: